Pomog/ChemTrack-Android/docs/technical_task.md

    - As a user, after entering the chemical details, I want to click the "Submit" button to request the specified chemical.

 5. **Feedback:**
-   - As a user, I expect to receive a success or failure message indicating the result of my request.
+   - As a user, I expect to receive a success or failure message indicating the result of my request, amount of substance mass, or volume should be visible.

 6. **Internal Code and CAS Linkage:**
-   - As a system requirement, the internal code and CAS should be interconnected to ensure accurate tracking and identification of chemicals.
+   - As a system requirement, the internal code, name and CAS should be interconnected to ensure accurate tracking and identification of chemicals.

 **5.2 Return Unused:**